 Although not required to do so by the government, Charter/Spectrum has pledged not to turn off internet services for nonpayment during this crisis situation.
 Charter/Spectrum has also offered free internet services for 60 days to households that do not already have them if the household has students (K-12 or college) who are home from school due to COVID-19 school closures.
 Charter/Spectrum will waive installation and setup charges for this service, but the household must cancel the service within 60 days to avoid charges after the 60 day period is over.

-If your driver’s license, non-driver ID, or vehicle registration is set to expire after March 1, the DMV has temporarily suspended the expiration of these documents.
-You can still renew them online if possible, but you can also wait to renew them until physical DMV offices re-open without penalty.
+If your driver’s license, non-driver ID, or vehicle registration is set to expire after March 1, the DMV has suspended the expiration of these documents through November 3, 2020.
+You can still renew them online if possible or by appointment if your local DMV is open.
 Many DMV offices are accepting appointments for services as New York continues to reopen.
-If your motor vehicle inspection expired on March 1 or later, the expiration date has been extended.
-No end date has yet been specified for these extensions.
+If your motor vehicle inspection expired on March 1 or later, the expiration date has been extended through November 3, 2020.